19hours/sg-statutes/Acts/Companies Act.md

 [21/2005]

-(3) A company’s memorandum or articles may exclude or restrict any power to reduce share capital conferred on the company by this Division.
+(3) A company’s constitution may exclude or restrict any power to reduce share capital conferred on the company by this Division.

 [21/2005]

+[Act 36 of 2014 wef 03/01/2016]

 (4) In this Division —

-“Comptroller” means the Comptroller of Income Tax appointed under section 3(1) of the Income Tax Act (Cap.
-134);
+[Deleted by Act 36 of 2014 wef 01/07/2015]

 “reduction information”, in relation to a proposed reduction of share capital by a special resolution of a company, means the following information: